 If an upgrade of your current system won’t address issues identified above, consider new software.
 Isolate your business’s biggest challenges that a new software system would ideally solve.
 This involves identifying shortcomings of the current system, identifying ideal functionality in a new system and putting thought into scalability needs over the next 10 years.
 If this sounds daunting, we at Parallel Solutions can help.
 We like to go into a company and visit the manufacturing and warehousing facilities to get a complete understanding of how your business works.
 Then we can help you prioritize which functionality your business needs to run smoothly, efficiently, and profitably.

 Are you considering cloud based or premise based software?

 On-premise solutions are located / installed on hardware that is owned and maintained by your company.
 Cloud ERP is an Enterprise Resource Planning system that is hosted on a global platform like Amazon web services or a local hosting platform or on your own servers, that is accessed via a web browser.
 The solution you choose will influence ownership costs, security, system upgrades and accessibility.

 Will business growth require expansion of functionality in the future?

-Considering the long-term benefit of an ERP system is not always easy, but it is essential for getting the right solution for your company’s needs.
-In one case, our client, ALTEO, considered system needs and came up with a straightforward list.
+Considering the long term benefit of an ERP system is not always easy, but it is essential for getting the right solution for your company’s needs.
+In one case study, our client, ALTEO, considered system needs and came up with a straightforward list.
 The experts at Parallel Solutions helped fine tune ALTEO’s business process model and dove deeper into the needs analysis over the long term.